cosmos/cosmos-sdk/docs/architecture/adr-071-bank-v2.md

 **Legacy Support**: A legacy wrapper will be implemented to ensure compatibility with about 90% of existing functions.
 This measure will facilitate a smooth transition while keeping older systems functional.

 **Callback Functions**: We propose to integrate callback functions directly to the x/bank module, allowing for customisable behaviour during minting, burning and transferring operations without complicating statemanagement.
-It provides a streamlined approach to asset management and allows for the customisation of asset behaviors while maintaining a unified state management system.
+It also helps overwrite the default accounting mechanism by allowing to overwrite the balance method (this is particularly useful for rebasing tokens).

 Implementation of Callback Functions: